-How Do I Know If I Have a Malpractice Case?
+How Do I Know If I Can Sue For Medical Malpractice?

 In order to recover in a medical malpractice case, you must establish what the “standard of care” required at the time the medical care was provided; that the health care provider breached the standard of care; and that the breach of the standard of care caused the injury claimed.

 Maryland defines the standard of care for a health provider as that degree of care and skill that would be used by a reasonably competent health care provider engaged in a similar practice and acting in similar circumstances.

 If you believe you have a medical malpractice case, you must also be aware of the statute of limitations.

 In Maryland, generally speaking, an action for damages for an injury arising out of the rendering or failure to render professional services by a health care provider shall be filed within the earlier of five years of the time the injury was committed or three years of the date the injury was discovered.

 A different deadline may apply if the victim of the malpractice was a child.
 You may be precluded from pursuing meritorious medical malpractice if you fail to file your case prior to the expiration of the applicable statute of limitations.